 What happens with items that can't be reused?

 Items that cannot be reused are sent to a specialised waste contractor who will certify that the items have been recycled.
 Prior to sending it off to be recycled all items must be removed from the UOW Asset Register and if relevant have UOW data removed and/or destroyed.
 All items are also to be labelled with an ewaste label prior to the items being placed out for collection.
 To obtain labels, please contact Environment Unit.

-A regular collection of these items (at least 2 per year) is organised by the Environment Unit with significant support and assistance of the IMTS and Faculty Staff.
+A regular collection of these items (at least two per year) is organised by the Environment Unit with significant support and assistance of IMTS and Faculty Staff.

 The collections are planned to be held twice per year during recess breaks (see top of page for next scheduled collection date).
 Please complete the ewaste form to nominate items for collection a minimum 7 working days prior to the collection date to be included in the current electronic waste collection.

 Personal electronic waste can not be disposed via the UOW e-waste collections.

-Local Council's do offer disposal services to residents.
+Local Councils offer disposal services to residents.
 For information about the Illawarra local government areas ewaste disposal options have a look at their websites listed below or contact your local Council.

 Wollongong City Council

 Shellharbour residents with electronic waste should contact Shellharbour City Council on 42216111 for advice regarding disposal options.